 - Death benefits

-As long as the insurance company approves your claim, you can pursue a settlement that pays for your treatment and other bills.
+If the insurance company approves your claim, you can pursue a settlement that pays for your treatment and other bills.

 Should I File an Insurance Claim or Lawsuit?